IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

     **Helping shrinking work better by choosing test case actions well**

-    In the definition of :hsobj:`Plutus.Contract.Test.ContractModel.perform` above, the ``GiveToken`` action is a little
+    In the definition of :hsobj:`Plutus.Contract.Test.ContractModel.Interface.perform` above, the ``GiveToken`` action is a little
     surprising: when we call the emulator, we have to specify not only the wallet to give the :term:`token` *to*, but also the wallet to take the :term:`token` *from*.
-So why did we choose to define a ``GiveToken w`` action to include in test cases, rather than an action ``PassToken w w'``, which would correspond more directly to the code in :hsobj:`Plutus.Contract.Test.ContractModel.perform`?
+So why did we choose to define a ``GiveToken w`` action to include in test cases, rather than an action ``PassToken w w'``, which would correspond more directly to the code in :hsobj:`Plutus.Contract.Test.ContractModel.Interface.perform`?

     The answer is that using ``GiveToken`` actions instead helps QuickCheck to shrink failing tests more effectively.
 QuickCheck